the mass lab logo

 }

 • Xiao, Z., Xiao, Y., & Chen, H. (2014).
 An Accountable Framework for Sensing-oriented Mobile Cloud Computing.
-Journal of Internet Technology, 15(5), 813–822.
-Retrieved from https://dx.doi.org/10.6138%2fJIT.2014.15.5.11
+Journal of Internet Technology, 15(5), 813–822. https://dx.doi.org/10.6138%2fJIT.2014.15.5.11

 @article{Xiaozf2014,